KMAN432/i3config/README.md

 # i3config
-In case anyone else is reading this, this is my personal i3 config files just in case I distro hop or anything bad happens Programs required for this config: compton, rofi,
+In case anyone else is reading this, these are my personal i3 config files, just in case I distro hop or anything bad happens Programs required for this config: compton, rofi,